Why would someone train a dog to walk and trot on a treadmill?

 How long does it take to train a dog to use a treadmill?

-Dogs learn at different paces so the timeframe varies.
-Keep you and your dog’s attitudes happy and relaxed during training sessions, keep training sessions short and end them on a successful note, and use treats to help trot your way to success.
+Dogs learn at different paces, so the time frame varies.
+Keep your dog happy and relaxed during training sessions, keep sessions short, and end them on a positive note, using treats along the way to help ensure success.
 Many dogs take a few steps the first session or within a week of intermittent, multiple sessions.
-Many dogs are confidently trotting for 5-15 minutes after a few weeks!
+Others are confidently trotting for 5-15 minutes after a few weeks!

 How do you treadmill train a dog?

 Start with the treadmill turned off.
-Guide your dog to the back of the treadmill and have him jump on the belt and walk to the front.
+Guide your dog to the back of the treadmill and have them jump on the belt and walk to the front.
 Give your dog several treats for standing near the front of the treadmill.
-Turn your dog around and have him walk to the back of the treadmill to exit.
-Repeat this drill a few times and have all the treats happen while the dog is on the treadmill – the delivery of treats to the dog while he is on the treadmill is important so your dog associates being on the treadmill (not leaving) as the good thing!
-Occasionally, have your dog exist via the side of the treadmill (if the side enclosure rails are removed) so your dog knows that he can exit to the side if he loses his balance or gets too fatigued.
+Turn your dog around and have them walk to the back of the treadmill to exit.
+Repeat this drill a few times and specifically feed treats while the dog is on the treadmill – this is important so your dog associates being on the treadmill (not leaving) with a positive experience!
+On occasion, have your dog exist via the side of the treadmill (if the side enclosure rails are removed), so your dog knows that they can exit to the side if they lose their balance or get fatigued.

-Next, when your dog is off of the treadmill, turn the treadmill on and let your dog hear the sound of it running.
-You may use treats or praise to reward your dog for accepting the hum of the treadmill nearby.
+Next, when your dog is off the treadmill, turn the treadmill on and let your dog hear it running.
+You may use treats or praise to reward your dog for accepting the hum of the treadmill.
 Turn the treadmill off.

-Walk your dog to the rear of the treadmill to get up on it and have him walk to the front.
-Turn the treadmill on very low, such as 0.5 mph, and give your dog a few treats as he stays on the belt during the movement.
+Walk your dog to the rear of the treadmill, get on it, and walk to the front.
+Turn the treadmill on very low, such as 0.5 mph, and give your dog a few treats as long as they stay on the belt during the movement.
 Encourage your dog to take a few steps.
 Stop the treadmill.
-Treat your dog while he is still facing forward on the treadmill and then have him exit the treadmill at the rear.
-Repeat a few times and each time ask your dog for a few more steps!
-Use lots of happy and confident praise.
+Treat your dog while they are facing forward on the treadmill and then have them exit the treadmill at the rear.
+Repeat a few times and ask your dog for a few more steps each time.
+Use lots of praise and positive reinforcement.

-Over time, you can increase the speed and the walking or trotting time periods.
-Start with a few seconds and build up sessions to 3 minutes.
-Most dogs will walk about a 2 to 2.5 mph pace and many dogs will trot at a 2.5 to 5 mph pace.
+Over time, you can increase the speed and the walking or trotting time period.
+Start with a few seconds and build up to sessions of 3 minutes.
+Most dogs will walk at about a 2 to 2.5 mph pace and many dogs will trot at a 2.5 to 5 mph pace.

 Can dogs use a human treadmill or do they need a dog treadmill?

 Although a human treadmill may work for smaller dogs, larger dogs will generally need to use a treadmill that has a longer belt (or “bed”) surface.
-If the belt surface is too short for your dog, he may mess up his gait and take steps that are too short and unnatural – this could cause muscle and joint discomfort or injuries.
+If the belt surface is too short for your dog, this may affect their gait and force them to take steps that are too short and unnatural, which could cause muscle and joint discomfort or injuries.

 The belt surface should generally be about 2 to 2.5 times the length of the dog.
-DogTread recommends another method to determine the needed length - measure the length of your dog’s body (when your dog is lying on his side with his legs gently extended) and then add ten inches.
+Manufacturer recommendations suggest another method to determine the needed length: try measuring the length of your dog’s body (when your dog is lying on their side with their legs gently extended) and then add 10 inches.